-LAKEVIEW, Ore. – A search for a missing Idaho pilot believed to have gone down in southern Oregon is expanding to include both private help and assistance from neighboring Oregon counties and a California county, a sheriff said.
+LAKEVIEW, Ore. – A search for a missing Idaho pilot believed to have gone down in southern Oregon is expanding to include both private help and assistance from neighboring Oregon counties and a California county, a sheriff said Tuesday night.

 The family of Tony Nicholls, 48, of Meridian, Idaho, has set up a Facebook page to help coordinate private resources like searchers on all-terrain vehicles, said Sheriff Tim Evinger of Klamath County, Ore.

-Siskiyou County, Calif., as well as Curry and Josephine counties in Oregon are providing search assistance as well, Evinger added Tuesday night.
+Siskiyou County, Calif., as well as Curry and Josephine counties in Oregon are providing search assistance as well, Evinger added.